 Squiz Matrix Virtual Machine

-The following VM contains a default installation of Squiz Matrix.
+The following VM contains a default installation of Squiz Matrix without certain premium features such as Edit+ content editing package.
 If you would like a full demo to evaluate and review, please contact Squiz.

 We've made trying out Squiz Matrix a snap by distributing it as a fully functional virtual machine image.
 This means you can download Squiz Matrix and follow the easy instruction guide to have a fully running system to play around with.
 Simple, fast and secure.